 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise Los Angeles City Employees' Retirement System's basic financial statements.
-The schedule of additions and deductions to fiduciary net position - postemployment health care plan, schedule of administrative expenses, and schedule of investment fees and expenses (collectively, the supplemental schedules) are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The schedule of additions of deductions to fiduciary net position, schedule of administrative expenses, and schedule of investment fees and expenses (collectively, the supplemental schedules) are presented for purposes of additional analysis and are not a required part of the basic financial statements.